drwill/mash/AppSettings/README.md

 ## What's New?

-###Feb 25, 2016
+###Feb 28, 2016
-You can now load array list settings into your setting class.
-Simply use the AppSetting "SettingType" attribute and set it to ArrayList.
-You can specify the type of the list and load any primitive and enum type into a list.
+You can now load comma-delimited settings into a property type that supports IList&lt;T&gt; where T is a public type.
+If you do not initialize the property with an instance, AppSettingsLoader will create a List&lt;T&gt; for you.

+Also fixed a bug with the Optional feature released a week ago.
+The logic was reversed.
+Sorry about that!

 ###Feb 21, 2016
 In order to prevent bugs due to settings that don't exist at the source, an exception will now be thrown.